MatthewDLudwig/NimiqWrapper/README.md

 These functions can be accessed through the `accountHelper` property of the constructed `NimiqWrapper` object.

 - Functions
+  - `isValidFriendlyAddress`
+    - Returns `true` if the given parameter can be parsed by `Nimiq.Address.fromUserFriendlyAddress`, and `false` if not.
+	  - This function is useful for validating data the user inputs.
+    - Parameters
+      - `addr`
+        - The object to check whether it contains a friendly address or not.
+        - Can be anything, but should only return `true` for strings with the user friendly representation of an address.
   - `getFriendlyAddress`
     - Returns a string containing the user friendly representation of an address.
     - Parameters